Paragliding training courses

 ‘What about doing it on my own?
 Am I too old to learn paragliding?
 What about personal accident insurance?’

 For these answers and more, check out the Paragliding FAQ.

 Buying your own paragliding equipment

-We are experts at matching pilots to the right equipment.
-We specialize in pilots who are already licensed and thus outside the school environment.
-If you’re just starting out, we can help you but we recommend you talk to your instructor first, as they know your abilities and are best placed to answer your many questions.
-We also believe it’s important to support good paragliding schools because they are vital in building a safe skilled flying community.
-But if you’re dissatisfied with the service you’re getting or feel you’re being taken for a ride, give us a call.
+We are experts at matching pilots to the right and best equipment for them.
+If you’re just starting out we can help you, but we recommend you talk with your instructor first since they should know your abilities and be well placed to answer your many questions.
+We believe that it’s important to support good paragliding schools because they are vital in building a safe flying community.
+However, if you’re dissatisfied with the service you’re getting or feel you’re not getting the best advice on equipment, get in touch.
 Our customers always get straight-shooting unbiased advice.

 Improving your skills

 See our Flight Skills section for a range of articles, videos, tips and free tutorials.

 Every BHPA club will have a coaching team, but they are volunteers, so their availability is often limited.
 Some schools offer one-on-one pilot coaching.
 Pilots are strangely reluctant to pay for instruction, but it always pays itself back in confidence, ability and skills.
 Good coaching rapidly impacts your airtime and accelerates your learning.
 We recommend you join a club, seek out the coach, and make friends with the experienced local pilots, who are often more than happy to share their hard-won knowledge.